How to Protect Your Online Privacy in the Digital Age: A Comprehensive Guide

 The Risks to Our Privacy

 With so much of our personal data online, there are many risks to our privacy.
 Hackers can steal our data.
 Companies can track our online activity.
-Governments can monitor our communications.
+Governments can check our communications.
+If someone falls into the wrong hands, they can use it for identity theft, fraud, or blackmail.

 Protecting Your Online Privacy